lin380/coursebook/docs/03-understanding-data.md

 **ORIENTATION**

-Before we begin working on the specifics of our data project, it is important to establish a fundamental understanding of the characteristics of each of the levels in the DIKI Hierarchy (Figure \@ref(fig:diki-hierarchy)) and the roles each of these levels have in deriving insight from data.
+Before working on the specifics of a data project, it is important to establish a fundamental understanding of the characteristics of each of the levels in the "Data, Information, Knowledge, and Insight Hierarchy (DIKI)" (see Figure \@ref(fig:diki-hierarchy)) and the roles each of these levels have in deriving insight from data.
 In [Chapter 2](#understanding-data) we will explore the Data and Information levels drawing a distinction between two main types of data (populations and samples) and then cover how data is structured and transformed to generate information (datasets) that is fit for statistical analysis.
 In [Chapter 3](#approaching-analysis) I will outline the importance and distinct types of statistical procedures (descriptive and analytic) that are commonly used in text analysis.
 [Chapter 4](#framing-research) aims to tie these concepts together and cover the required steps for preparing a research blueprint to conduct an original text analysis project.

 <!-- By the end of this section you will have the knowledge to prepare a blueprint for an original text analysis project.
 This will include a solid grasp on the key concepts of which comprise any data analysis project and you will be in a position to make informed choices about how to select a topic, choose appropriate data, structure and prepare that data for analysis, prep that can be researched via text analysis